aiven/devportal/docs/tools/api/concepts/tokens.rst

 Work with API authorization tokens
 ==================================

 The Aiven API uses tokens for authentication.
-In this article, we will cover some of the key considerations for working with API tokens.
+In this article, we cover some of the key considerations when working with API tokens.

 Limit token expiry
 ------------------

-Think about how long the token needs to be valid for; this will vary with the situation that the token is used for.
+Think about how long the token needs to be valid for; this varies depending on what the token is used for.

 * When I am doing a one-off demo or video recording, I set my token to expire after one hour.
 This means that even if I have exposed the token during my work, it will no longer work by the time the video is published.